 To help find ways to prevent opioid overdose deaths it is important that we know the facts.
 The Statewide Unintentional Drug Overdose Reporting System (SUDORS) helps us understand emerging trends and factors leading up to the overdose and can be used to develop prevention approaches.

-SUDORS data come from coroner reports and we use the data to disseminate surveillance findings to key stakeholders for prevention of overdoses, like, data briefs and analysis to data requests from community partners & researchers.
+SUDORS data come from coroner reports and we use the data to disseminate surveillance findings to key stakeholders for the prevention of overdoses, like, data briefs and analysis to data requests from community partners & researchers.

 Review a PDF with an overview of overdose deaths: SUDORS overview